The History of the London Economics Study Group

 Prerequisites and Selection Criteria

 The LESG is a selective program designed for the most highly qualified economics majors who apply to the program.
 All current sophomores and juniors with above-average GPAs and/or a B average or better in the core economics courses are encouraged to apply for admission.
-As part of the application process, all applicants will be interviewed by the director.
-All LESG participants must have completed Intermediate Microeconomics (ECON 25l), Intermediate Macroeconomics (ECON 252), Applied Econometrics (ECON 375) and Topics in International Trade (ECON 349) prior to the semester in London.
-Spots will be reserved in ECON 349 for students accepted into the LESG during a semester preceding the study group.
+As part of the application process, all applicants will be interviewed by the faculty directors.
+All LESG participants must have completed Intermediate Microeconomics (ECON 25l) and Intermediate Macroeconomics (ECON 252), prior to the semester in London.

 Calendar and Deadlines

-The deadline for applications to the Spring 2016 London Economics Study Group is Friday November 7, 2014.
-All applications are on the Colgate University Off-Campus Study/International Programs study groups’ websites and are submitted online.
+The study group application will open on Wednesday, October 3, 2018, and will close on Wednesday, November 7, 2018.
+All applications are on the Colgate University Off-Campus Study website and are submitted online at offcampusstudy.colgate.edu.
 Only finalists in the selection process will be interviewed.
-Interviews will be arranged by e-mail, and student notification of selection will take place late December 2014.
+Interviews will be arranged by e-mail, and the faculty directors will announce admissions decisions in late December 2018 or early January 2019.

 Passports and Visas

-You must confirm that your passport is valid through December 2016.
-All students participating on the Spring 2016 London Economics Study Group will be required to obtain a U.K. Tier 4 student visa.
+You must confirm that your passport is valid through June 2020.
+All students participating on the Fall 2019 London Economics Study Group will be required to obtain a U.K. Tier 4 student visa.
 With participation on this study group comes the responsibility of understanding and complying with U.K. visa requirements.
-If you will not be traveling on a U.S. passport it is imperative that you contact an adviser in Off-Campus Study/International Programs, 101 Lathrop, and International Student Services, 103C Lathrop, to learn as much as you can about the visa requirements.
+If you will not be traveling on a U.S. passport it is imperative that you contact an adviser in Off-Campus Study and International Student Services, 101 McGregory, to learn as much as you can about the visa requirements.
 For some students there are significant requirements to be met that take time, advance planning, and incur extra costs.

 For details of student expenses on this study group, please see Student Cost Estimate Sheets.